Hebrew cantillation: Tiberian system

-דִּקְדּוּקֵי־הַטְּעָמִים, Diqduqe ha-teʿamim (precise rules of the accents) by Aaron ben Moses ben Asher survives, though both the names and the classification of the accents differ somewhat from those of the present day.
+דִּקְדּוּקֵי־הַטְּעָמִים, Diqduqei ha-teʿamim (precise rules of the accents) by Aaron ben Moses ben Asher survives, though both the names and the classification of the accents differ somewhat from those of the present day.

 As the accents were (and are) not shown on a Torah scroll, it was found necessary to have a person making hand signals to the reader to show the tune, as in the Byzantine system of neumes.
 This system of cheironomy survives in some communities to the present day, notably in Italy.
 It is speculated that both the shapes and the names of some of the accents (e.g. tifcha, literally "hand-breadth") may refer to the hand signals rather than to the syntactical functions or melodies denoted by them.
 Today in most communities there is no system of hand signals and the reader learns the melody of each reading in advance.

 The Tiberian system spread quickly and was accepted in all communities by the 13th century.
 Each community re-interpreted its reading tradition so as to allocate one short musical motif to each symbol: this process has gone furthest in the Western Ashkenazi and Ottoman (Jerusalem-Sephardi, Syrian etc.) traditions.
 Learning the accents and their musical rendition is now an important part of the preparations for a bar mitzvah, as this is the first occasion on which a person reads from the Torah in public.

 In the early period of the Reform movement there was a move to abandon the system of cantillation and give Scriptural readings in normal speech (in Hebrew or in the vernacular).
 In recent decades, however, traditional cantillation has been restored in many communities.